bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.n (nnn 2018) =

+- Fix error when categories changes was shown in the log.

 = 2.22.1 (May 2018) =

 - Fix for some REST API Routes not working, for example when using WPCF7.
 Should fix https://wordpress.org/support/topic/errorexception-with-wpcf7/ and similar.